skamprogiannis/env-script-generator/README.md

 You will be prompted to enter:

+- Your Zone01 username
+- Your Zone01 password
-- Your gitea email
+- Your Gitea email
-- Your gitea name
+- Your Gitea name
 - Whether you want to run the generated script

 ### 3. Run your personalized setup script